 Citing a quote or paraphrase:

-In fact, Leki claims, “ESL students often remark on the apparent lack of respect for teachers here” (1992, p.
+In fact, Leki claimed, “ESL students often remark on the apparent lack of respect for teachers here” (1992, p.
 48).

 Six or more authors: